cmdruid/regtest-workbench/README.md

 To mount a folder into your node environment, use the format `--mount local/path:/mount/path`.
 Paths can be relative or absolute.

-To open and forward ports from your node environment, use the format `--ports src1:dest1,src2:dest2, ...`, using a comma to separate port declarations, and colon to separate source:dest ports.
+To open and forward ports from your node environment, use the format `--ports int1:ext1,int2:ext2, ...`, with a comma to separate port declarations, and colon to separate internal:external ports.

 ## Contribution